jblackiex/DNAfx_Hack/README.md

 ### 🎫 Bonus: 3D-Printed Backplate

 To make all of this accessible and upgradable, I asked my friend **Pino** to design and 3D-print a **custom back panel** for the DNAfx GiT pedal.
-This makes it easy to maintain the internal hardware and expand functionalities in the future, without needing to open up or rewire the entire unit.
+This makes it easy to maintain the internal hardware and expand functionalities in the future, without needing to open up or rewire the entire unit --> [CLICK for printing instructions](https://makerworld.com/en/models/1266893-cover-harley-benton-dnafx-git?from=search#profileId-1292803)

 ![image.png](DNAfx_Hack%201b831ef5b6c7809baa76c494069a73df/image.png)